yussypu/database/DECISIONS.md

 `u64::MAX` as a sequence number is impossible in normal operation:
 - Sequence starts at 1 and increments by 1 per operation
-- Even at 1 billion ops/second, reaching u64::MAX takes ~584 years
+- Even at 1 billion ops per second, reaching u64::MAX takes around 584 years
 - No collision risk with legacy records

 The magic prefix allows deterministic disambiguation: